Beltrami coefficient and angular distortion of discrete geometric mappings: Experimental results

 \subsection{Genus-0 closed surfaces}

 Now, we consider different mapping examples for genus-0 closed surfaces.
+Note that the Beltrami coefficient is a complex-valued function defined on the complex plane.
+To quantify the quasi-conformal distortions of the triangular elements under the mapping, we isometrically map each pair of the triangular elements before and after the mapping into the complex plane and compute the Beltrami coefficients using the planar states.
 First, Fig.~\ref{fig:sphere_conf} shows two spherical conformal mapping~\cite{choi2015flash} examples and the evaluation of the Beltrami coefficient and angular distortion.
 Again, we can see a high similarity between the distribution of $|\mu_T|$ and the face-based angular distortion $\epsilon_{\text{angle}_T}$.
 This shows that the Beltrami coefficient can also serve as an accurate tool to measure the angular distortion.

 In Fig.~\ref{fig:sphere_sdem}, we consider spherical area-preserving parameterization examples obtained by the spherical density-equalizing mapping method in~\cite{lyu2024spherical} to study the two types of conformality measures for highly non-conformal mappings.
 Since the mappings are area-preserving, it is expected that the conformal distortion is much larger.
 We observe that the histograms of $|\mu_T|$ and $\epsilon_{\text{angle}_T}$ are still highly consistent in this case, which suggests that both the Beltrami coefficient and the face-based angular distortion measures can effectively capture the conformal distortion of a wide range of mappings.